Why Serve?

 HOPE

-The Nurture Team demonstrates God’s Love through the Ministry of Compassion where stewards provide communion, visitations , cards and prayers for our brothers and sisters in Christ that may be experiencing difficult times, are in Assisted Living Facilities or Nursing Homes or in their own homes but unable to be in fellowship with others.
+The Ministry of Compassion are stewards that provide communion, visitations, cards, and prayers for our brothers and sisters in Christ that may be experiencing difficult times, are in assisted living facilities or nursing homes or in their own home but unable to fellowship with others.

 Team Operation Christmas Child is a mission project to collect shoeboxes and fill them with gifts such as school supplies, hygiene supplies, and fun toys.
 The shoeboxes start their Journey at our church (and others) and travel around the world to reach children in need and teach them about Gods love in a very real way.
 These children are given an opportunity to learn about Jesus and salvation through our gifts.